Dynamic Media supports keyboard control and assistive technologies, such as JAWS and NVDA screen readers, across the authoring user interface.

 Spacebar key as in Experience Manager Assets.
 See Keyboard shortcuts in Assets.

-Keystrokes supported by individual user interface elements in Dynamic Media are–in most cases–obvious and easy to discover.
+Keystrokes supported by individual user interface elements in Dynamic Media are clear and easy to discover.
 Keyboard control in Dynamic Media is about the following:

 Shift+Tabkeystrokes to navigate between interactive elements on the page.